Dusoye/ultramarathon/README.md

     ## 10 ITA                     59475          341228      5.74

-After removing Athlete\_ID 4033, Athlete 236 appears to have run the most number of ultramarathons in the world, totalling 801.
+After removing Athlete\_ID 4033, Athlete 236 appears to have run the most number of ultramarathons in the world, totaling 801.

     data_clean_1950 %>%
       filter(Athlete_ID != 4033) %>%